 Amazingly, Chief has also become this in some recent episodes, seeming to embody Jon's wild, silly, artistic, and emotional side while Arbiter embodies his logical thought, controlled behaviour, and cynicism.
 But how much Chief channels Graham and how much he is of his classic stupid self vaires from episode to episode.

 Badass Crew: Parodied with Chief's "n00bz".
-Everyone of them is an insanely bad Halo player and they all are beaten easily by Arbiter in the last part of the episode.
+Every one of them is an insanely bad Halo player and they are all beaten easily by Arbiter.
 Not to mention Chief says the exact point of them to is use exploits, which hurts their awesomeness significantly.

 Characterization Marches On: most noticeable with Chief - he used to be simply a Small Name, Big EgoFan DumbDitz, but then he started realizing that he is not as good at Halo as he previously thought.
 And he has recently got a tiny grasp of sarcasm (not that he makes use of it very frequently).
 His relationship with Arbiter has been changing over time, too.
 See also Author Avatar above.